SWT-Bench: Testing and Validating Real-World Bug-Fixes with Code Agents: Automatic Test Generation

 \subsection{A Code Diff Format for Automatic Test Generation}

 Code changes are typically represented in the unified diff format, i.e., in the git patch and diff format.
 While using this format to represent code changes is both precise and human-readable, it is very sensitive to misspecifications, requiring, e.g., the exact line numbers of code changes to be specified and specific code snippets (including all to-be-changed lines) to be repeated verbatim.
-As a result, many LLMs struggle to produce valid patch files \citep{abs-2310-06770} with, e.g., \gptf only succeeding in $16\%$ of cases, resulting in only $1$ correctly reproduced issues.
+As a result, many LLMs struggle to produce well-formed patch files \citep{abs-2310-06770}.
+Even when loosening the strict diff requirements and fuzzy-matching the generated diff to a best-fit part of the code, \gptf only succeeded in $48\%$ of cases, resulting in only $10$ correctly reproduced issues.

 To alleviate this issue, we propose an adjusted patch format optimized for LLM generation that is easier to adhere to and more robust.
 Specifically, our custom diff format allows entire functions or classes to be inserted, replaced, or deleted, given the full function or class definition and (fault-tolerant) location in the code.
 We show an example in \cref{fig:diff-comp}, comparing it to the unified diff format.
 Based on whether the model wants to rewrite an existing function or insert a new function, the provided code is then substituted or inserted at the code location.
 This format is particularly well suited for test generation which usually only requires adding test functions.
 We provide a more formal description of this format in \cref{app:custom_diff_def} and demonstrate its effectiveness in \cref{sec:experiments}.